derProgrammierer869/passwordManager/README.md

 # passwordManager
-A simple terminal application designed to save passwords, with an interface designed to let the user retrieve passwords to the entered apps/ websites
+A simple terminal application designed to save passwords, with an interface designed to let the user retrieve passwords to the entered apps/ websites.
+Three files need to be created in order to use this program; login_data_file.txt, websites.txt, and password_manager_file.txt.
+I was not able to upload them here, but those files need to be in the same location as the main .py file.
+All of the inputs you do to the program are case sensitive.
+This is still a project in progress, I just upload here to document my progress and so I can access the files remotely.